HenrikSamuelsson/reading-feedback-systems/README.md

 __closed loop__ A system divided into parts that are interconnected in a cycle.
 A system with feedback will include a closed loop.

+__command signal__ Input to a system from an actor to change the state of the system.
+For example an operator that changes setting of a machine through a control panel.

 __control__ This term is in the book defined as the use of algorithms and feedback in engineered systems.

 __control law__ Algorithm in a control system that provides functionality to compute control action based on input from sensors.